 1. Get an idea of what kind of shoot you’d like to do.
 Do you want a relaxed shoot at home or an elaborate shoot with props?
 Thinking about what you want, and then getting realistic about how practical it would be to actually do is the first step.
 Do you have kids?
 How many and what are their ages?
 You probably don’t want to go hiking into the mountains with three kids under three, for example.

-2. Pick a location (or two) for your photos.
+2. Pick a location for your photos.
 Personally, I like selecting places that are meaningful to you as a couple or family.
 We’ve done photo shoots at home, at the park where my husband and I had our first date, where we used to hike every weekend before we had a baby, and one of Charlie’s favorite places to visit.
 If your favorite place is visually appealing, all the better!
 When in doubt, pick a park or other open, outdoor area (weather permitting).
 If it isn’t a place you or your photographer visit frequently, try scouting the location ahead of time if you can.
 And nothing beats a gorgeous tree with colorful foilage in a fall family photo.

 3. Pick a date at least a couple of weeks in advance so you can prepare your appearance.
 Did you overeat on the Halloween candy?
 You have a couple of weeks to get in a few extra workouts.
 Need a haircut?
 You have time.
 Get a manicure – I always forget how much you end up seeing our hands, especially as the mom who is often holding the baby or kiddo.